Set Up Postmark

 ## What this guide covers

-Connect a Postmark server to Mailrith using a server API token, with optional stream routing and a unified webhook for bounce and complaint events.
+Connect a Postmark server to Mailrith with server and account API tokens, optional stream routing, and one webhook for bounce and complaint events.

 ## Sections